herrera-ignacio/cybersecurity-handbook/vulnerabilities/file-upload/README.md

 # File Upload

+First step in many attacks is to get some code to the system to be attacked.
+Then the attacker only needs to a find a way to get the code executed.
+Using a file upload helps to accomplish the first step.

+The consequences of unrestricted file upload can vary, including complete system takeover, overloaded file system or database, forwarding attacks to backend systems, client-side attacks, or simple defacemenet.

 ## Filenames

 If you see an uploaded file retain the original name, or a derivative thereof, chances are good that you can manipulate it.